kevinalvarez91/CS174C/assignment_1/assignment1_template/README.md

 To avoid unintended interpolation artifacts:
 > **Please reload the page before testing a new shape or input set.**

 Because the spline state persists across button presses, mixing presets and manual commands without reloading can lead to confusing intermediate results.
 A fresh reload ensures clean, expected behavior.
+**Verified with the TA that this behavior is okay to submit.**

 ---